Mame Diodio Diouf

-Mame Diodio Diouf (born 15 December 1984) is a Senegalese women's basketball player.
+Mame Diodio Diouf (born 15 December 1984), also known as Diodio Diouf, is a Senegalese women's basketball player.

 Career

 She began her career in DUC, the university club of Dakar.
 She was voted Queen of the Season 2005–2006 for her play with the club of DUC.

 She played professionally in Switzerland.
 There, she started with the Esperance club with which she won the Cup of the League.
 She later joined Arnold-Reymond.

+Diouf competed for Senegal at the 2016 Summer Olympics.